-[17:27] And this morning, I'm going to give you an opportunity right now to receive this salvation.
+[17:26] And this morning I'm going to give you an opportunity right now to receive this salvation, this gift of eternal life, a free gift.

-this gift of eternal life.
-A free gift.
-If you want to wait for that salvation that Jesus brings, then I invite you to pray with me now.
+if you want to wait for that salvation that Jesus brings, then I invite you to pray with me now.
+I'm going to pray a short prayer.